Joy McCann Professorship Award: 2017 Call for Nominations is Open

 Term and Salary Stipend

-The new recipient’s term will start July 1, 2017 and the professorship will be held for three years as outlined in the guidelines.
+The professorship is held for three years as outlined in the guidelines.
 The award is accompanied by a salary stipend of approximately $25,000 per year.
 The stipend can be used as salary support or for other purposes, such as initiating or sponsoring a special project.

 Criteria for the Joy McCann Professorship Award